 Buenos Aires has always been one of the richest cities in South America and has seen tremendous redevelopments and infrastructure investments throughout the 20th Century and the ‘Dirty war’ (1974-1983) did not halt the city’s rise to success.

-Buenos Aires is today the most visited city in Argentina and ranks in the top 10 most liveable cities on the continent.
+Buenos Aires is today the most visited city in Argentina and ranks in the top 10 of the most liveable cities on the continent.
 The central areas of San Telmo and Monserrat are interesting to stay in and hold various tourist activities while offering little in terms of nightlife options.
 The areas of Recoleta and Palermo form the heart of Buenos Aires’ party culture and are therefore the ideal places to experience Argentina’s unmissable tango and other musical events.
 The modern area of Puerto Madero is a great place for a walk during the day or a delicious meal at night.

 Hotel Reconquista Garden: A priceworthy, very centrally located mid-range hotel with all the necessary facilities and a great breakfast buffet.
 Check it out here